Each G20 Presidency includes the organization of ministerial meetings on each of the main focus areas of the forum.

 The Summit will be chaired by President of the Council of Ministers.

-It will be chaired by Minister Massimo Garavaglia.
+It was chaired by Minister Massimo Garavaglia.

 The Labour and Education Ministerial Meetings will be held in Catania on June 22nd and 23rd, with a “back-to-back” formula and a joint segment.